6.5 miles (10.5 km) with 194m total ascent

 7: Continue straight ahead heading SSE along Little Berkhamsted bridleway 18 for 40m looking out for a footpath on your left (location - https://w3w.co/save.pigs.gifted).
 Take this footpath, Little Berkhamsted footpath 3, and follow it for E for 300m as it climbs over a hill and drops down to a gate leading to a track and then a paved lane.
 Follow this lane for 540m as it heads SE round to the right with Culver Wood on your left and then E to a road called Robins Nest Hill (location - https://w3w.co/wiping.purely.erase).

-9: Turn right and follow the lane, which is also Little Berkhamsted bridleway 20, and head S and SE for 300m until you meet a bridleway on your left (location - https://w3w.co/grants.soaks.famous).
+9: Turn right then follow the lane, which is also Little Berkhamsted bridleway 20.
+Head S and SE for 300m until you meet a bridleway on your left (location - https://w3w.co/grants.soaks.famous).

 Take this track, Little Berkhamsted bridleway 21, and follow it NNE and then NE for 270m until it meets another lane near some houses (location - https://w3w.co/doctor.grows.smashes).